-Nine zero emission full electric buses currently operate on the Guildford Park and Ride network, introduced in partnership with bus operator Stagecoach and supported by a Department for Transport grant.
+The initial move to decarbonisation saw Nine zero emission full electric buses operate on the Guildford Park and Ride network starting in 2019.
+These were introduced in partnership with bus operator Stagecoach and supported by a DfT grant.
 Fuelling infrastructure is located Stagecoach's depot in Peasmarsh, Guildford.

-Surrey County Council has also allocated £32.3m of capital funding to accelerate the introduction of more zero emission buses into Surrey between 2022 and 2024.
+Since then, Surrey County Council has also allocated £32.3m of capital funding to accelerate the introduction of more zero emission buses into Surrey between 2022 and 2024.
 The first approved scheme will see 34 hydrogen fuel cell (HFC) buses introduced on the Metrobus network at a cost of £16.4m and funded by the council, supported by investment in bus priority measures and more real time information.
 This council investment complements a £10m investment being made by Metrobus, UK Government and the EU Jive 2 Project that combined is purchasing a further 20 HFC buses, plus fuelling infrastructure for use on the Fastway network of services operating in Surrey and Sussex.